crashoverride777/swifty-ads/README.md

 SwiftyAds.shared.showInterstitial(withInterval: 4, from: self) // Shows an ad every 4th time method is called SwiftyAds.shared.showRewardedVideo(from: self) // Should be called when pressing dedicated button

+// SpriteKit Scene
-// SpriteKit Scene (Might need to be called outside didMoveToView or .window property might be nil) SwiftyAds.shared.showBanner(from: view?.window?.rootViewController) SwiftyAds.shared.showBanner(at: .top, from: view?.window?.rootViewController) // Shows banner at the top SwiftyAds.shared.showInterstitial(from: view?.window?.rootViewController)
+// do not call this in didMoveToView as .window property is still nil at that point.
+Use a delay or call it later) SwiftyAds.shared.showBanner(from: view?.window?.rootViewController) SwiftyAds.shared.showBanner(at: .top, from: view?.window?.rootViewController) // Shows banner at the top SwiftyAds.shared.showInterstitial(from: view?.window?.rootViewController)